weeveiot/weeve-agent/README.md

 ```

 The `-v` flag enables debug logs, and the `--notls` flag disables TLS configuation.
 Further logs from the `paho` MQTT client can be enabled with the `--mqttlogs` flag.

-This recipe requires a local MQTT broker, for example, the Mosquitto broker with logs enabled to confirm subscription and publish; `mosquitto -v -p 8080`.

-In a second terminal, subscribe to all topics for that broker; `mosquitto_sub -t '#' -p 8080`.

-Run the weeve agent in a third terminal.

-mosquitto_pub

 ### With TLS
 TLS configuration requires the full path to all secrets and certificates as follows;